 For five generations, the Wallace family (that’s the Marquesses of Hertford to plebs like you and me) collected works of art and porcelain, and at the end of the 19th century, the whole lot was bequeathed to the nation.
 Lucky nation!

 But the Wallaces were particularly lucky too.
 They started their collection as the French Revolution was getting underway, when French nobility started trying to offload ancien régime boondoggles that might get them killed, and then, once the nobles had been killed and their property seized, the Republic carried on offloading the same boondoggles to keep the nation afloat.
 It was a French collectibles fire sale with real fire!

 What the Wallaces ended up with is thought to be one of the greatest collections of French fine and decorative arts in the world.
 And it’s right here, viewable for free, in central London, spread throughout Hertford House.
+One of the best London art galleries.
 Very nice.

 The Serpentine River is one of the few Thames tributaries to have survived in London, with at least some significant portions of it above ground – most others having been dammed, diverted, corralled, built over and lost.
 The Serpentine, however, had the good sense to run through the picturesque Royal Hunting Grounds that were eventually transformed into Hyde Park and St. James’s Park in the early 17th century.

 And overlooking one of these manicured bends in the river in Hyde Park now sits the Serpentine Gallery.
 Founded in 1974 to showcase modern art, sculpture and design, the Gallery has no fixed collection, instead reinventing itself every year with featured exhibits and artists.
 All for free!